CoHive-Software/docs/README.md

 </p>

 # CoHive Software Company Operations Documentation
+#### CoHive Software LLC is a cooperatively structured Software Consultancy for B2B and B2C Application Development Contract fulfillment
 Repository for all organizational documents for CoHive team: Workflows, Responsibilities, Public Assets, Licenses, Conduct

 ## Contribution (How to get a project to work on)